What constitutes income for child support purposes?

 Where an income calculation can really get tricky, however, is when a parent operates his or her own business or has irregular compensation for whatever reason.
 In addition to trying to average out the correct monthly amount, a court is going to have to distinguish between what appears on one’s tax return and what a person actually makes.
 Even for perfectly legal reasons, the two numbers can be very different.

 No Springfield parent should assume that calculating child support is easy just because there is a formula.
-In fact, many child support questions are best resolved with the help of an experienced family law attorney in the Springfield area.
+In fact, many child support questions are best resolved with the help of an experienced family lawyer in the Springfield, IL area.

 No Comments